George Harrison: Hinduism

 Inglis comments that, in contrast to Cliff Richard's conversion to Christianity in 1966: "Harrison's spiritual journey was seen as a serious and important development that reflected popular music's increasing maturity ... what he, and the Beatles, had managed to overturn was the paternalistic assumption that popular musicians had no role other than to stand on stage and sing their hit songs."

 Vegetarianism

 In line with the Hindu yoga tradition, Harrison became a vegetarian in the late 1960s.
-He remained a vegetarian on religious grounds from 1968 until his death, and spent the second half of his life as an advocate for the benefits of vegetarian diet.
+He remained a vegetarian on religious grounds from 1968 until his death, and spent the second half of his life as an advocate for the benefits of vegetarianism.

 Family and interests

 Harrison and Pattie Boyd lived in Kinfauns in Surrey from 1964 to 1970.